Driving Offence Solicitors Wolverhampton

 The purpose of a trial is to establish whether the person or company being prosecuted is guilty of the alleged offence.
 Using the example mentioned above (careless driving), the purpose of the trial is to establish whether the Defendant is guilty of the alleged offence.
 Simply because a person pleads not guilty it does not mean that the case is concluded.
 Trials are a mechanism used to determine the outcome (guilty / not guilty).

 Avoid A Driving Ban Wolverhampton Magistrates’ Court

-Once you have received free initial telephone advice from one of our solicitors about your driving prosecution in Wolverhampton, our lawyers will be able to advise you on whether a Special Reasons Argument or an Exceptional Hardship Application is applicable to your circumstances.
+Once you have received our initial assessment from one of our solicitors about your driving prosecution in Wolverhampton, our lawyers will be able to advise you on whether a Special Reasons Argument or an Exceptional Hardship Application is applicable to your circumstances.
 If successful you could avoid receiving a Driving Ban from Wolverhampton Magistrates Court.

 Request A Callback or Email from a Kang & Co Solicitor

 Do you require a solicitor?
 Please don't hesitate to get in touch with us.
 Use our quick contact form below and a member of our experienced and professional team of solicitors will contact you as soon as possible to discuss your requirements and your options.